 Figure Legends

 Fig. 1.
 Genetic specificity of trophic interactions in a plant-insect food web.
-This food web represents the trophic interactions aggregated from all plant individuals sampled in this common garden experiment, whereas each genotype subweb represents the trophic interactions aggregated from all plant individuals of the corresponding genotype.
+The species comprising the food web in this study include a host plant (coastal willow, Salix hookeriana), four herbivorous galling insects, and six insect parasitoids (species details in Materials & Methods).
+The plant-insect food web consists of 16 trophic interactions (4 willow-gall and 12 gall-parasitoid) aggregated from all plant individuals sampled in this common garden experiment, whereas each genotype subweb represents the trophic interactions aggregated from all plant individuals of the corresponding genotype.
 We depicted three genotype subwebs (of 26) to illustrate the differences in trophic interactions associated with each willow genotype.
-The species comprising this food web include a host plant (coastal willow, Salix hookeriana), four herbivorous galling insects, and six insect parasitoids (species details in Materials & Methods).
 The width of each grey segment is proportional to the number of individuals associated with each trophic interaction.
 Note that we scaled the width of trophic interactions to be comparable among genotype subwebs, but not between subwebs and the aggregated food web, in order to emphasize the differences among subwebs.

 Fig. 2.
 Conceptual model of how increasing genetic variation (number of shades of green circles) results in greater food-web complexity (number of interactions per species).
 If different genotypes of a basal resource are associated with distinct compositions of trophic interactions (i.e. genetic specificity of trophic interactions), then increasing genetic variation in the resource will result in a more complex food web because of the increase in the number of interactions per species at all three trophic levels.
 Colors correspond to different trophic levels (green = basal resource, blue = primary consumer, orange = secondary consumer), while different shapes within each trophic level correspond to different species.